ralphndr/Grid-optimization-problem/README.md

 # 🧩 Grid Game Project

-This repository contains a Python-based, object-oriented grid game developed as part of an ENSAE 1A programming assignment.
+This repository contains a Python-based, object-oriented grid game developed as part of a programming assignment.
 The project explores fundamental programming concepts through a playable game that features several game modes and different ways of solving the grid.

 ---